 VIDEO: Frank Wolf, U. S. House of Representatives, 1981-2015 (retired)

 VIDEO: Audience Q & A

-abortion bioethics conscience contraception doctor-patient relationship first amendment health care finance health care reform health law policy insurance judicial opinions public health religion reproductive rights reproductive technologies
+abortion bioethics conscience contraception doctor-patient relationship health care finance health care reform health law policy insurance judicial opinions public health religion reproductive rights reproductive technologies